roman-milk/roman-milk.github.io/cvsn.md

  "Don't let the spoiled one stop you," he teased, hugging her back, with what looked like less-than-honorable attentions.

  "Ooh, Amie.
 I like your Dad."
 Robin sighed, rubbing herself against him.
 She ground her hips against him, putting her arms around his neck and looking up into his eyes.
 "Maybe you and I can discuss just what a mouthful is later."
-Report_Story #2